Nakatani RIES Japanese Fellows – Potential Research Hosts in the U.S.

 - Physics & Astronomy

 * Students cannot apply for placement into the School of Architecture.
 Architecture is a separate school/faculty at Rice University and does not participate in the Nakatani RIES Fellowship.
-Architecture students should review our Other Related Programs page information on other opportunities they may be eligible to apply for.
+Architecture students may find potential host labs in the Department of Civil and Environmental Engineering and/or Mechanical Engineering if they are interested in structural engineering.
+Architecture students can also review our Other Related Programs page information on other opportunities they may be eligible to apply for.

 Japanese Student Experience at Rice University

-Applicants are also encouraged to review the website profiles of Japanese students who have previously conducted research at Rice University.
+Applicants are also strongly encouraged to review the website profiles of Japanese students who have previously conducted research at Rice University.
+By clicking on the individual student name, you can learn more about their research experience at Rice University and may be able to download a PDF copy of their final research poster if this has been approved for publication.